 Where to Register?

 I would recommend registering at two places, my favorite being Amazon.
 Especially if you are going in the natural route, it is hard to find everything you need in one place (except Amazon, they basically have everything you could possibly ever dream of).
 Target, Baby’s R Us, and Buy Buy Baby have some great natural options.
 There are also some awesome, local, brick and mortar stores that you can register at.
+You can find some great online promotions for Target which will save you a lot of money.
+So do your research before you buy anything and see if it’s possible to get some coupons.
 My personal favorite is Mom’s Milk Boutique in West Frankfort, IL.
 They also have an online store.

 12-24 Cloth Diapers – There are many brands to choose from – this could be an entire post!
 Next time around, I’m going to get some of these Bumgenius Elemental Organic, instead of the cheapies that we purchased.
 You need at least 12-24 cloth diapers.
 Babies can usually start wearing normal cloth diapers around 10 lbs (even if they say 7 lbs, they still may not fit), and newborn cloth diapers or disposables are recommended until then.
 We actually just used disposables until she fit into the cloth.
 There are many brands and styles.
 We use a pocket style, but if you’re looking for convenience, then AIO might be more up your alley.

 Natural Disposable Diapers – Seventh Generation Baby Diapers.
 These are the best ones for the price that I have found.

 - You also find natural disposable diapers at Target!
 Thrift Tip!
 When you need to buy diapers in the future If you use your Redcard you can save 5%, plus you can use coupons and many times they have cash back for diapers on Ibotta.